addyosmani/backbone-fundamentals/README.md

 Scaffolding can assist in expediting how quickly you can begin a new application by creating the basic files required for a project automatically.
 If you enjoy the idea of automated MVC scaffolding using Backbone, I'm happy to recommend checking out a tool called [Brunch](https://github.com/brunch/brunch).

-It works very well with Backbone, Underscore, jQuery and CoffeeScript and is even used by companies such as Red Bull and Jim Bean.
+It works very well with Backbone, Underscore, jQuery and CoffeeScript and is even used by companies such as Red Bull and Jim Beam.
 You may have to update any third party dependencies (e.g. latest jQuery or Zepto) when using it, but other than that it should be fairly stable to use right out of the box.

 Brunch can be installed via the nodejs package manager and is easy to get started with.
 If you happen to use Vim or Textmate as your editor of choice, you'll be happy to know that there are Brunch bundles available for both.